t12t/t12t.github.io/README.md

 npm run test-pa11y
 ```

-### Lighthouse

-Whenever something is pushed to the main branch [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) runs and checks accessibility, performance, seo and best practices.

 ### Broken Links

 You can check the site for broken links by running the following command.
 To test locally change the `URL` to `http://localhost:8080`.